A quick introduction

 The Australian Greens

 The Australian Greens is a confederation of Australian State and Territory-based Greens parties.
 The Victorian Greens joined the confederation in 1993.
-This was a step towards a National Greens party and since WA joined the federation in 2004 along with NSW, QLD, TAS, VIC, ACT, SA, and NT, we now have a truly Australia-wide party (www.greens.org.au).
+This was a step towards a National Greens party and since WA joined the federation in 2004 along with NSW, QLD, TAS, VIC, ACT, SA, and NT, we have become a truly Australia-wide party (www.greens.org.au).

-The Australian Greens (Victoria) State Council
+The Australian Greens Victoria

 This guide has been developed to help members understand the dispute resolution processes.
 It takes you through the steps to resolve differences as amicably as possible.
 Information on this process can be found here.